OAA Services Offered

 - Physical Accommodations

 All students who attend Pacific are required to have an Academic Advisor.
 Advisors are faculty members who help students stay on the right track to obtain their degree.
-LSS can help students who have advising or academic concerns connect with their Faculty Advisor or the Academic Advising center.
+OAA can help students who have advising or academic concerns connect with their Faculty Advisor or the Academic Advising center.
 You may also refer to the academic advising website for more information.

-If an Audiobook version is not available, LSS staff can scan and convert the student's reading materials into an electronic text format.
+If an Audiobook version is not available, OAA staff can scan and convert the student's reading materials into an electronic text format.
 Students must have a voice synthesizer software designed to read the material aloud.
 Visit the e-text page for more information.
 Other alternative formats are provided on a case by case basis.

 Notetaker services are set up in order to assist students in receiving notes only when the student requesting notetaker services attends class.
-A student who is enrolled in the same course as the LSS client can be hired as a notetaker.
+A student who is enrolled in the same course as the OAA client can be hired as a notetaker.
 Visit the Notetaker Services page for more information about how to obtain notetaker services or to learn how to become a notetaker.

-Depending on the specific needs, LSS can help develop a plan that can lower the student's course load in order to make it more manageable.
+Depending on the specific needs, OAA can help develop a plan that can lower the student's course load in order to make it more manageable.
 The student's academic advisor can also help with this.

-Special housing accommodations are determined by the Learning Support Services Office (LSS) based on diagnosed disability & accommodation recommendations from the healthcare provider.
+Special housing accommodations are determined by the Learning Support Services Office (OAA) based on diagnosed disability & accommodation recommendations from the healthcare provider.
 The Housing Office will be notified by LSS if a special accommodation is needed.

 To be considered for special housing accommodations you must send medical documentation to: